 In 2019, Kim Kardashian made a guest appearance on Viya’s stream to promote her signature perfume line.
 Within 15 minutes, Kardashian attracted 13M+ live viewers and sold out of her entire 15,000 bottle inventory.
 Were the products legendary?
 Perhaps, perhaps not.
 Did Kim’s “star-status” add to their appeal?
 Absolutely.

-This way, influencer marketing helps to stimulate the desire to purchase and can be tapped into during these testing times.
+This way, marketing through influencer-generated content often helps to stimulate the desire to purchase and can be tapped into during these testing times.

 Want to learn more about how social media can drive your PR objectives?
-Check out the ultimate Social Media for PR Guide for FREE.
-Download the eBook here.
+Check out the ultimate Social Media for PR Guide for FREE by downloading the eBook here.
+Alternatively, drop us an email at [email protected] if you have any further questions!